Theatre Royal, Adelaide: 20th century

-Wybert Reeve retired from management in 1900, and sold the lease to F. H. Pollock, who managed the theatre capably until forced by illness to take on Herbert Percy Myers (1879–1927), his wife's nephew, as manager.
+Wybert Reeve retired from management in 1900, and sold the lease to Frederick Pollock, who managed the theatre capably until forced by illness to take on Herbert Myers (1879–1927), his wife's nephew, as manager.
 Pollock died in November 1908, and his wife continued to run it in partnership with Myers.

-The theatre was further enlarged and updated in 1914 under J. C. Williamson, who reopened on 11 April that year and continued to run the theatre for around 50 years.
+The theatre was further enlarged and updated in 1914 under James Williamson, who reopened on 11 April that year and continued to run the theatre for around 50 years.
 William Pitt was commissioned by the manager George Tallis.
 Pitt's design included a proscenium arch in order to improve the acoustics, and lengthening of both the auditorium and the exterior facade.
 Interior decor was in Louis XV period style.
 In 1918 the theatre hosted the premiere of The Woman Suffers, an Australian silent film directed by Raymond Longford.

 Myers purchased the lease in December 1921, and in 1920 purchased the property from the Chapman estate.
 Myers, before his death in 1927, sold a half-share in the theatre to Sir George Tallis of Melbourne, who later sold a quarter interest of his share to the Tait family business.
 (Theatre entrepreneur Frank Tait had worked for J. C. Williamson's from 1900 until 1916, when he joined J. & N. Tait in Sydney.)

 In March 1934, a "physical culture demonstration" was performed at the theatre by Weber, Shorthose & Rice.

 Before or around November 1934, the Waterman family created S.A.
-Theatres Ltd, a subsidiary of their company Ozone Theatres, for the purpose of taking on the lease of the Theatre Royal, and for creating the Chinese Gardens open-air theatre at the Exhibition Grounds on North Terrace Both theatres would show the same MGM films at both venues.
+Theatres Ltd, a subsidiary of their Ozone Theatres, for the purpose of taking on the lease of the Theatre Royal, and for creating the Chinese Gardens open-air theatre at the Exhibition Grounds on North Terrace Both theatres would show the same MGM films at both venues.

 During the war years, the Theatre Royal ran an orchestra, in which the mother of QC Ted Mullighan played violin.

 Tallis died in 1947.
 Myers' half share was inherited by his widow, Dora Myers, who was still alive when in January 1954 the Tallis estate sold its interest to J. C. Williamson's, which had been leasing the theatre, with the lease expiring in that month.